 But you need to know what you're looking for... or at least the general direction you need to be looking in!

-Different types of allergies can produce slightly different symptoms, so to get a better idea of what might be triggering his problems check out my Dog Allergy Symptoms page.
+Different types of allergies can produce different symptoms, to get a better idea of what might be triggering allergies check out my Dog Allergy Symptoms page.

-Treatment options are pretty varied, and can include dietary changes, parasite control, herbal or natural products, and/or vet-prescribed medications/treaments.
-Let's take a closer look....
+Dog allergy treatment options are varied, and can include dietary changes, parasite control, herbal or natural products, and/or vet-prescribed medications/treaments.

 Many dogs are allergic to the saliva of fleas, and just one bite can set up an intense cycle of itching, scratching... more itching.... more scratching.
 You get the picture!

-Don't use a flea-shampoo for this as it might cause more irritation and could interact with the preventative treatment you're about to apply.
+Don't use a flea-shampoo as it might cause more irritation and could interact with the preventative treatment you apply.

 The next step in treating dog flea allergies it to make sure you get rid of any fleas on your puppy or dog, and prevent any more from 'hitching a ride'.

 I don't advise using over-the-counter flea and tick medications as generally they're not very effective and can have unwanted side effects (occasionally these can even be dangerous to your pet).